We're here to help

 In the Education section is where you will share information about your current school or coursework, academic honors, and future education plans.
 Here are some tips on commonly asked questions.

 The Testing section is where you'll enter your self-reported scores for any standardized tests that you've taken and wish to report to colleges.
-However, remember, if you are admitted and choose to enroll at Harvard, you'll be required to submit your official score reports.
+However, remember that if you self-report your test scores and you are admitted and choose to enroll at Harvard, you'll be required to submit your official score reports.
 View more information on our standardized testing requirements on our Application Requirements page.

 The activities section gives you the opportunity to tell schools more about who you are and activities you're involved with outside the classroom.
 You'll have the opportunity to list up to ten activities, but that doesn't mean you need to enter all ten.